-Input Туре Default Description input1 input8 ~\^\ \ 0.0 1 st 8 th input forward [: If a trigger or gate is received here, the switch adds one to the current internal switch offset.
-So every output moves to the next input and every input moves to the previous output. backward [: Similar then forward , but switches backwards reset [: Resets the switch to its initial position.
+Input Туре Default Description input1 input16 ∆√\ ' 0.0 1 st 16 th input.
+Use these inputs in order and don't leave gaps. forward If a trigger or gate is received here, the switch adds one to the current internal switch offset.
+So every output moves to the next input and every input moves to the previous output. backward [Similar then forward , but switches backwards reset Resets the switch to its initial position.
 Assuming offset is at 0 , input1 is connected to output1 , input2 to output2 etc. If reset and a trigger at forward / backward happen at the same time (within 5 ms), the reset will win and the switch is being reset to offset 0.
-This avoids problems with unprecise timing of external sequencers. offset 1 • 2 • 3 0 This allows CV addressable switching.
+This avoids problems with unprecise timing of external sequencers. offset 1•2•3 0 This allows CV addressable switching.
 The number read here is being used a shifting offset and is always added to the internal offset.
 For example if you send 5 here, it is like you have triggered forward five times after the last reset.
 Please note, then 5 would mean 50 Volts, not 5 Volts.
 So if you patch an external CV like 11 here, you probably want to multiply with some useful number.

-Output Туре Description output1 output8 ~\^\\ \ 1 st 8 th output
+Output Туре Description output1 output16 ~~\^\\\ 1 st 16 th output.
+Use these outputs in order and don't leave gaps.